Zatte/gzipcloser/Readme.md

 # GzipCloser
 Gzip Closer is a wrapper around golang [gzip package](https://golang.org/pkg/compress/gzip/) where the underlying gzip stream is also closed on Close().
-Useful if when you don't want to keep track of 2 readers/writers.
+Useful if/when you don't want to keep track of 2 readers/writers.

 [![Go Report Card](https://goreportcard.com/badge/github.com/zatte/gzipcloser?style=flat-square)](https://goreportcard.com/report/github.com/zatte/gzipcloser)